 There is one 10/100 Ethernet MAC per Switch Fabric port, which provides basic 10/100 Ethernet functionality, including transmission deferral, collision back-off/retry, TX/RX FCS checking/generation, TX/RX pause flow control, and transmit back pressure.
-The 10/100 MACs act as an interface between the Switch Engine and the 10/100 PHYs (for ports 1 and 2).
+The 10/100 MACs act as an interface between the Switch Engine and the 10/100 PHYs (for ports 1 and 2) or optional external PHY/MAC on port 1.
 The port 0 10/100 MAC interfaces the Switch Engine to the external MAC/PHY (see Section 2.3, "Modes of Operation").
 Each 10/100 MAC includes RX and TX FIFOs and per port statistic counters.